end-4/ultrakill-thorn-examples/README.md

 ## Thorn examples

-Minimal examples demonstrating the use of Thorn, also shown in its wiki.
+Minimal examples demonstrating the use of Thorn, also shown on its wiki.

 ## Build & install